 3 – WARM UNDERFOOT

 Tiles and wood can often feel cold underfoot, as well as hard.
 LVT brings a touch of luxury into your conservatory, with a softer, more cushioned feel underfoot, as well as being warmer to the touch.
-LVT conservatory floor tiles are also quieter to walk on and can help further with the sound reduction due to their built-in acoustic underlay.
+LVT conservatory floor tiles are also quieter to walk on.
 It’s also highly slip-resistant, reducing the risk of accidents.

 4 – ENDLESS DESIGNS